cunnie/writings/i_am_become_forever.md

 around.
 And she looked at the horizon, and sensed the bright red engine of a jeep with the dimmer red of two humans inside.

 "Tyrion?
-Taggart is really hurt.
-Do you know anything about that?"
+Taggart is grievously wounded.
+Were you aware of that?"

 "No. I don't think I can see what you see, and that's interesting: that means maybe we can't do all the same things.
 I can sense Taggart as a red human, but I can't see inside him or tell anything about him."

-"You don't see that tightly-bound ball of grief?"
+"You cannot perceive the tightly-bound ball of grief?"

 "No, I don't.
 I can't see it.
 Could you please describe what you see?"